Art Department - Fall 2026 - Digital Art - Ronaldo Kiel

 In Maya from the Animation menu set: Select Visualize -> Create Turntable, open the options and set the number of frames to 120.

-Maya has been improving the UV tools, and with the integration between Maya and Mud Box, texturing your character can be lots of fun.
+Maya has UV tools that alow you to create the UV layout, and with the integration between Maya and Mud Box, texturing your character can be lots of fun.
 The textures, most likely, will be further worked in Photoshop; sometimes, Illustrator can also be useful in this process.
+If you prefer Substance Painter, feel free to use it.
+In this class, I created the textures using Substance Painter.

 Substance Painter has introduced new workflows that make the “Photoshop” methods appear somewhat basic.
 However, the integration between “Substance” and the renderer (Arnold) in “Maya” is not straightforward.

-After you bring your head geometry into Mud Box, you can continue tweaking your model in a high-resolution mesh and output from Mud Box displacement maps, color maps (textures), and normal or bump maps.
+Once you import your head geometry into Mud Box, you can continue refining your model in a high-resolution mesh and export displacement map, color maps (textures), and normal or bump maps.

-The use of displacement maps from Mud Box works very well in Maya and Arnold.
-The displacement maps calculated in Mud Box and incorporated into the Maya shading network work in real time in the Maya view ports.
-And bringing an extra level of detail that cannot be achieved in any other way.
+The use of displacement maps from Mud Box works exceptionally well in Maya and Arnold.
+The displacement maps calculated in Mud Box and integrated into the Maya shading network work in real time in the Maya viewports, adding an extra layer of detail that cannot be achieved otherwise.

-You do not need to use the sculpting capabilities of Mud Box for this project.
-But if you would like to explore the creation of displacement maps, you can ask me, and I will guide you through the process.
-I also have recorded a video of this process.
+While you don’t need to utilize the sculpting capabilities of Mud Box for this project, if you’re interested in exploring the creation of displacement maps, feel free to ask, and I’ll guide you through the process.
+I’ve also recorded a video demonstrating this process.

 Displacement Video: 2822_Project2_Texturing_12_Displacement

-Here are the steps to follow to extract a displacement map:
+Here are the steps to follow if you want to extract a displacement map:

 You can work from your Maya file.
 Make a copy of the Maya file with UVs and name it Project 2.
 The easiest way to start is to use the “send to Mud Box” command.
 But before you do that, “Freeze Transformations” and “Delete all History”.

-In Mud Box, increase the resolution of the mesh.
-On the Mesh menu -> Add New Subdivision Level and sculpt the detail in a new layer.
+2. Increase the mesh density.
+On the Mesh menu -> Add New Subdivision Level (shift D) and sculpt the detail in a new layer.

 3. Sculpt all the detail: This will be the hi-density mesh.